 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

 Last day of diving in Tiomanon the Peninsular Malaysia side.
 A day devoted to the dreaded acanthaster, a coral-eating starfish...

 Crowns of thorns

 This Saturday is my last day of diving in Tioman.
-I'm giving myself a day without bubbles tomorrow, so that my wetsuit has time to dry, as I'll have to pack my bag again.
+I'll allow myself a day without bubbles, tomorrow, so that my suit has time to dry, as I'll have to pack my bag again.